 "Safety Razor reveals a wonderfully sophisticated, multi-dimensional poetic sensibility at work.
 In poems that move from subtly pleasing quotidian surfaces into mordant, often startling philosophic depths, Emily Osborne sustains an uncommonly close attention to the English language at its most elastic and agile." – Rahat Kurd, author of The City That Is Leaving Forever

-"In Safety Razor Emily Osbourne parses 'breath in tandem,' cutting as a razor can clean distinctions, patterns and insights held side by side, or overlapping.
+"In Safety Razor Emily Osborne parses 'breath in tandem,' cutting as a razor can clean distinctions, patterns and insights held side by side, or overlapping.
 Poems are palate cleansers ('rinds citrus-stung') for the tongue, the heart, the mind.
 A rich complexity of memories, science, and curiosities I savour long after reading." – Cornelia Hoogland, author of Dressed in Only a Cardigan She Picks Up Her Tracks in the Snow